-- 1. Combining all comparable accounts of the individual entities to be consolidated on an account-by-account basis; and - 2. eliminating all intrabank or intracorporation transactions that reflect the existence of debtor-creditor relationships among the entities to be consolidated. - B.2.
+- B.2.
 Denomination.
 All balances should be rounded and reported to the nearest thousand U.S. dollars. - B.3.
 Foreign (non-U.S.) currency-denominated transactions.
-Transactions denominated in non-U.S. currency must be valued in U.S. dollars each reporting week either by using the exchange rate prevailing on the Tuesday that begins the seven-day reporting week or by using the exchange rate prevailing on each corresponding day of the reporting week.
+Transactions denominated in non-U.S. currency must be valued in U.S. dollars each reporting week either by using the exchange rate prevailing on the Tuesday that begins the 7-day reporting week or by using the exchange rate prevailing on each corresponding day of the reporting week.

 Regardless of which of the above two options is elected, the exchange rates to be used for this conversion are either the 10:00 a.m. rates quoted for major currencies by the Federal Reserve Bank of New York, or the noon buying rates certified by the Federal Reserve Bank of New York for customs purposes, or some other consistent series of exchange rate quotations.
+(If deposits are issued in European Currency Unit (ECU) or some other currency basket, consistent series of exchange rate quotations either for the basket unit or for the corresponding individual exchange rates may be used.)
 These procedures will apply to all foreign-currency deposits that are outstanding during any one day of the reporting week, including those that are received by the depository institution after the start of the reporting week (Tuesday) or paid out before the close of the reporting week (the following Monday).